Fiona Hill, a nobody to Trump and Putin, saw into them both

 Yet in Trump she saw a rare if ultimately wasted talent.
 He spoke the language of many average people, disdained the same things, operated without a filter, liked the same food and gleefully shredded the tiresome norms of the elite.
 While Hillary Clinton sipped champagne with donors, Trump was out there pitching coal and steel jobs — at least that was the impression.

-“He clearly had a feel for what people wanted,” she told AP.
-“He could talk the talk even if he couldn’t walk the walk in having their experiences.
-But he understood it.”
+"He clearly had a feel for what people wanted," she told the AP.
+"He could talk the talk, even if he couldn't walk the walk in having their experiences.
+But he understood it."

 Yet that skill was squandered, in her view.
 Where it could have been used to mobilize people for good, it was instead used only in service of himself — "Me the People" as a chapter title puts it.